NASA-IMPACT/csdap-cumulus/README.md

 1. Add your EDL username (in double quotes) to the list of `API_USERS` in your `.env` file.
 1. Save your `.env` file.
-1. From your Docker container, run `make up-cumulus` to redeploy your `cumulus` module so that your Cumulus API can perform authentication against your EDL application.
+1. Run `make up-cumulus` to redeploy your
+   `cumulus` module so that your Cumulus API can perform authentication against your EDL application.